manesl/eeprom_file_simulation/README.md

 original.txt: the main txt file which is read and written.

-user1.txt, user2.txt: to save intermediate output
+user1.txt, user2.txt: to save intermediate output of the users since last user will overwrite the original.txt

-Assumptions:
+Assumptions and Information:
-1) if two threads will try to call the main function at once the behavior will be undefined, the code needs to be ran again.
+1) If two threads will try to call the main function for pthread_join() at once the behavior will be undefined, the code needs to be ran again.

+2) Different encoding might affect the output data.
+So it must be set to UTF-8.

+3) At a time only one user can open, read/write, close file.
+Other users can keep write buffers ready or read their saved buffers, thus making the program time efficient.

+4) Erase state will blank out the file instead of storing 0xFF

+5) Bad inputs considered are out of bound access for offset, page no.s, words on a page etc.
+Care has been taken to inform the user about the range of values they can enter.

+6) While writing a page, the data is only overwritten and it does not wipe out the whole file or corrupts other data.